spring-attic/spring-xd-samples/batch-simple/README.md

 	Parameter name: random; isIdentifying: true; type: STRING; value: 0.06893349621991496 12:04:18,384  INFO http-nio-9393-exec-5 support.SimpleJobLauncher:135 - Job: [FlowJob: [name=helloSpringXD.job]] completed with the following parameters: [{secondParam=123456, myStringParameter=foobar, random=0.06893349621991496}] and the following status: [COMPLETED]

+## Job Repository
+In this example the state of the Job execution is stored in an HSQLDB database embedded inside the single node server.
+Please refer to the Spring XD documentation if you would like to store this data in another database.